 Contact us for more information about our process serving agency.
 We are ready to provide service of process to all our clients globally from our offices in New York, Brooklyn, Queens, Long Island, Westchester, New Jersey, Connecticut, and Washington D.C.

 “Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction, and skillful execution; it represents the wise choice of many alternatives” – Foster, William A

 1. Home: New Website for the Cook County Clerk of the Circuit Court. (n.d.).
 Retrieved November 11, 2020, from http://www.cookcountyclerkofcourt.org/NewWebsite

 (e)Post Card Notification to Plaintiff.
-If the plaintiff furnishes a postcard, the officer or other person making service of the summons, immediately upon return of the summons, shall mail to the plaintiff or his attorney the postcard indicating whether or not service has been had if so on what date.
+If the plaintiff furnishes a postcard, the officer or other person making service of the summons, immediately upon return, shall mail to the plaintiff or his attorney the postcard indicating whether or not service has been had, if so, on what date.

 Rule 102 – Service of Summons and Complaint; Return, Ill.
 Sup.
 Ct.
 R. 102

 3. Illinois Compiled Statutes §5/2-202

 4. Illinois Compiled Statutes: Criminal Offenses, Criminal Cod of 1961.
 (720 ILCS 5/31-3) Sec 31-3.
 Obstructing service of process